Catalog of articles about sports and healthy lifestyle. Is field hockey an Olympic sport or not?

 144 countries of the world, including 43 European countries, 10.0 million people play field hockey.

-playing field has dimensions: length 91.40 m and width 55 m.
+Playing field has dimensions: length 91.40 m and width 55 m.
 On fields with artificial grass, the pile height is 1.2-1.5 cm.
-The field is filled with water before the game.
+The field is flooded with water before the game.

 Gates: height – 2.14 m, width – 3.66 m.

-Sticks: have a curved hook: on the left side the hook has a flat surface, on the right side it is convex.
+Sticks: they have a curved hook: on the left side the hook has a flat surface, on the right side it has a convex surface.
 You can only play with the flat side of the stick.
-They used to play with clubs made from special types of trees.
-Currently, athletes play with clubs made of "composite" material, based on plastic.
+Previously, they played with clubs made from special types of trees.
+Currently, athletes play with clubs made of composite material, based on plastic.

 Ball: The ball is round, white or another color, weighs 156-163 g.

-Earlier balls were made of rubber with cork and covered with leather.
-Nowadays balls are made of plastic inside cork.
+Previously, balls were made of rubber with cork and covered with leather.
+Currently, balls are made of plastic with a cork inside.

-Command structure: Maximum 18 people.
+Team composition: Maximum 18 people.
 11 players take part in the game.
 The match consists of two periods of 35 minutes.
-The team that scored more balls, is considered the winner of the match.
-If no goals were scored, or if both teams scored the same number of goals, the score in the match is considered a draw.
+Team that scored more balls, is considered the winner of the match.
+If no goals are scored, or both teams score the same number of goals, the score in the match is considered a draw.

-Free kick: For violations of the rules by the defenders in the circle of impact, a penalty corner kick is awarded.
+Penalty corner kick: For violations of the rules by defenders in the kick circle, a penalty corner kick is awarded.

-Free throw: For gross violations of the rules by the defenders in the circle of impact, a free throw is awarded.
+Free throw: For gross violations of the rules by defenders in the shooting circle, a free throw is awarded.
 It is performed from a mark of 6m 40cm from the goal line.

 Competition winners